The Cathedral in Florence at sunset

 If calling doesn’t work out, try third party platforms like GetYourGuide, Viator, or Tiqets as backup options.

 Don’t attempt the standby line.
 I learned this lesson the hard way when my friend and I stood sweating in the summer heat for over an hour without moving forward in line.
+We decided at the last minute to try to get in, but eventually gave up in defeat.

 Can’t get tickets?
 You can still see a replica of David for free in Piazza della Signoria.
 While not the original, it gives you a sense of the sculpture’s impressive scale and detail.

-Alternative Option: If you’d rather see Botticelli’s “Birth of Venus,” head to the Uffizi Gallery instead, though it requires equally advance planning.
+Alternative Option: If you’d rather see Botticelli’s “Birth of Venus,” head to the Uffizi Gallery instead.
+You will also need to book tickets here in advance.

 Book Your Duomo Experience: Climb The Dome Or Bell Tower